Jatin Das on his Work

-A. A gallery was newly-opened at the JJ School, and the inaugural show was my sketches – that was my first solo exhibition.
-Teachers and students of art, architecture, sculpture, all at the campus came, as they were good friends.
+A. A gallery was newly opened at the JJ School, and the inaugural show was my sketches – that was my first solo exhibition.
+Teachers and students of art, architecture, and sculpture, all at the campus came, as they were good friends.
 We all had the idealism to work passionately, with commitment.
 The idea was not to become an artist or earn money, that was not the concern for any of us.
 Some people used to work in advertising for money but then they would do theatre, or write poetry and things like that.
 There was a unique place called the Bhulabhai Desai Institute where we all had our little studios.
 Iyengar Started his yoga, Ravi Shankar, Dashrath Patel, Gaitonde, Alkazi’s theatre…even some theatre directors like Satyadev Dubey and actors were there like Harihar Jhariwala, who became Sanjeev Kumar and Jatin Khanna, who became Rajesh Khanna acted in plays and took their photographs for their auditions!
-It was one of the most important art centres in the country that doesn’t exist any more.
-That is why Bombay will always remain special for me.
-After all that’s where I started my journey, had friends.
+It was one of the most important art centers in the country that doesn’t exist anymore.
+That is why Bombay will always remain special to me.
+After all, that’s where I started my journey, had friends.
 People truly cared and appreciated one another.
 Dr. Bhabha, the great scientist, would come to my studio and see my work.
-I then had shows at Bombay Art Society, Jehangir Art Gallery etc. Only once at that time a Dutch ambassador inaugurated my show but after that I never had inaugurations.
+I then had shows at the Bombay Art Society, Jehangir Art Gallery, etc. Only once at that time, a Dutch ambassador inaugurated my show but after that, I never had inaugurations.

 Q. What then brought you to Delhi, which has been your home for the last 50 years.